Dennis O'Neil: Marvel Comics

 When Roy Thomas left DC Comics to work for Stan Lee at Marvel Comics, he suggested that O'Neil take the Marvel writer's test, which involved adding dialogue to a wordless four-page excerpt of a Fantastic Four comic.
 O'Neil's entry resulted in Lee offering O'Neil a job.
 O'Neil had never considered writing for comics, and later said he'd done the test "kind of as a joke.
 I had a couple of hours on a Tuesday afternoon, so instead of doing crossword puzzles, I did the writer's test."
+He had intended to only work in the comics industry for six months to make some extra money, but soon found enjoyment from creating comic book scripts, and abandoned his plans to move back to the Midwestern United States to be a journalist.

-When Marvel's expansion made it impossible for Lee to continue writing the company's entire line of books, Lee passed as much on to Roy Thomas as he could, but still needed writers, so O'Neil took the reins for a short-term run of Doctor Strange stories in Strange Tales, penning six issues.
-He also wrote dialog for such titles as Rawhide Kid and Millie the Model, as well as scripting the final 13 pages of Daredevil #18 over a plot by Lee, when Lee went on vacation.
+O'Neil took the reins for a short-term run of Marvel's Doctor Strange stories in Strange Tales, writing dialogue and captions for six issues that were plotted by artist Steve Ditko.
+He also wrote for such titles as Rawhide Kid and Millie the Model, and scripted the final 13 pages of Daredevil #18 over a plot by Lee when Lee went on vacation.

-O'Neil and artist Neal Adams revived the Professor X character in X-Men #65 in one of the creative team's earliest collaborations.
+Briefly returning to Marvel a few years later, O'Neil and artist Neal Adams revived the Professor X character in X-Men #65 in one of the creative team's earliest collaborations.

 Charlton Comics

 The available jobs writing for Marvel petered out fairly quickly, and O'Neil took a job with Charlton Comics under the pseudonym of Sergius O'Shaugnessy.
 There he received regular work for a year and a half from Charlton's editor Dick Giordano.

+"Sergius O'Shaugnessy" is the name of the protagonist of Norman Mailer's 1955 novel The Deer Park.
+O'Neil has quoted Mailer's writing in at least one of his comic book scripts.
+He would continue using the pseudonym occasionally throughout his career.